Formation and evaporation of strangelets during the merger of two compact stars: Evaporation of strangelets

-As discussed in \cite{Madsen:1986jg} the rapid evaporation of the strangelet into neutrons and protons enhances the strangeness fraction (specially close to the surface of the strangelet) and it can make energetically not convenient to further proceed with the evaporation unless weak reactions have the time to re-equilibrate the system.
+As discussed in \cite{Madsen:1986jg} the rapid evaporation of strangelets into nucleons enhances the strangeness fraction (specially close to the surface of the strangelet) and can make it energetically not favorable to further proceed with the evaporation unless weak reactions have the time to re-equilibrate the system.
 This imposes an upper limit on the evaporation rate.
-Following \cite{Alcock:1985vc,Madsen:1989pg} we incorporate this constraint, also taking into account Pauli blocking and temperature dependence: as estimated in \cite{Heiselberg:1986pg} the weak reaction rates are suppressed by 3-4 orders of magnitude respect to the simple formula of \cite{Alcock:1985vc} and the limit becomes: $ dA/dt\lesssim K_{PB} G_F^2\mu_q^5\sin^2\theta_cA$, where $K_{PB}\sim 10^{-3}-10^{-4}$ and $\mu_q$ is the chemical potential of the s quarks.
-This limit on the evaporation time-scale depends only logarithmically on $A$: as shown in Fig. 2 the evaporation cannot be completed in less than about $(10^{-6}-10^{-5})$s even for light fragments.
-Since in our system the high temperature phases last at least $10^{-4}$s, the limit stemming from the weak reaction rate does not affect our results.
+Following \cite{Alcock:1985vc,Madsen:1989pg} we incorporate this constraint, also taking into account Pauli blocking and temperature dependence: as estimated in \cite{Heiselberg:1986pg} the weak reaction rates are suppressed by 3--4 orders of magnitude with respect to the unquenched rate used in \cite{Alcock:1985vc} and the limit becomes: $ dA/dt\lesssim K_{\mathrm{PB}}\, G_F^2\,\mu_q^5\,\sin^2\theta_c\,A$, where $K_{\mathrm {PB}}\sim 10^{-3}-10^{-4}$ and $\mu_q$ is the chemical potential of the s quarks.
+This limit on the evaporation time-scale depends again only logarithmically on $A$ and implies that the evaporation cannot be completed in less than about $(10^{-6}-10^{-5})\,$s even for light fragments.
+Since in our system the relevant time-scale is larger than at least $10^{-4}$s (on a shorter time scale matter does not move significantly), the limit stemming from the weak reaction rate does not affect our results.

-Our analysis suggests therefore that all the fragments having $A\lesssim 10^{40}$ and at a distance larger than about 20-30 km from the center of the merger evaporate when they are reached by a shock wave.
-The estimate of this distance is based on simulations of NS-NS mergers, but a similar result is expected in the case of QS-QS mergers (and in QS-NS mergers), unless the density of the environment surrounding those mergers is significantly larger.
-It is also important to recall that the typical baryon number of the fragments produced by the shock wave is even smaller than the one of fragments produced by tidal forces, which was estimated to be about $10^{37}-10^{38}$.